 Existing law establishes the Electronic Notary Public Authorization Act pursuant to which an electronic notary public appointed by the Secretary of State is authorized to perform electronic notarial acts.
-(NRS 240.181-240.206) Section 39 of this bill requires electronic notaries public to register with, instead of be appointed by, the Secretary of State.
+(NRS 240.181-240.206) Section 39 of this bill renames the act as the Electronic Notarization Enabling Act and section 45 of this bill requires electronic notaries public to register with, instead of be appointed by, the Secretary of State.
 Section 35 of this bill: (1) authorizes an electronic notary public to perform authorized electronic notarial acts remotely using audio-video communication, which section 30 of this bill generally defines as communication by which a person is able to see, hear and communicate with another person in real time using electronic means; and (2) sets forth certain requirements relating to such electronic notarial acts.
-Section 36 of this bill legenerally provides that an authorized authorizes an electronic notary public to perform an electronic notarial act performed) using audio-video communication (shall be deemed to have been performed in this State and must be governed by the laws off for a person located: (1) in this State in this State and must be governed by the laws off for a person located: (1) in this State in this State and must be governed by the laws off for a person located: (1) in this State in this State and must be governed by the laws off for a person located: (1) in this State in this State and must be governed by the laws off for a person located: (1) in this State in this State but within the United States; or (3) in certain circumstances, outside the United States.
+Section 36 of this bill authorizes an electronic notary public to perform an electronic notarial act using audio-video communication for a person located: (1) in this State; (2) outside this State but within the United States; or (3) in certain circumstances, outside the United States.

 Section 37 of this bill requires an electronic notary public to arrange for a recording to be made of each electronic notarial act performed using audio-video communication and to give all participating persons advance notice of the recording.
-Section 37 also requires the recording to be kept for not less than [5] 7 years.
+Section 37 also requires the recording to be kept for not less than 7 years.
 Section 51 of this bill requires an electronic notary public to keep an electronic journal of each notarial act which he or she performs and to maintain and protect the electronic journal at all times.
-Section 51 also provides that except as otherwise provided by law, an electronic notary public is required to keep all required notarial records for a period of 7 years after the termination of the registration of the electronic notary public.
+Section 51 also provides that, except as otherwise provided by law, an electronic notary public is required to keep all required notarial records for a period of 7 years after the termination of the registration of the electronic notary public.